peering-manager/peering-manager/docs/setup/1-postgresql.md

 GRANT
 -- If running PostgreSQL v15 or above the following two commands are also necessary:
 \connect peering_manager
-GRANT CREATE ON SCHEMA public TO peering_manager;
+GRANT ALL ON SCHEMA public TO peering_manager;
 postgres=# \q
 ```

 !!! attention
     When creating the database on Debian fails with the message
     `ERROR:  invalid locale name: "en_US.UTF-8"`, you are missing the locale.
     Run `dpkg-reconfigure locales` and select `en_US.UTF-8` to generate it.
     Then restart the database server by running `systemctl restart postgresql.service`.

 You can test that authentication works with the following command.
 (Replace
 `localhost` with your database server if using a remote database.)